 - 125ml / ½ cup half-and-half (‘koksroom’ in Dutch, it can be made yourself by using equal measures of milk and cream)

 - 100g / 1 cup grated mature cheddar

 Add bacon to a heavy-bottomed Dutch oven or big sauté pan and set over medium heat.
-Cook, stirring, until bacon has rendered most of its fat, about 7 minutes.
+Cook, stirring, until the bacon has rendered most of its fat, about 7 minutes.
 Using a slotted spoon, transfer bacon to a paper towel-lined plate.

 Add apple cider vinegar and deglaze the pan, stirring rapidly and scraping up any browned bits stuck to the bottom.

 Add potatoes to cabbage mixture and stir to combine.
-Season thoroughly with salt and pepper, then add reserved bacon, parsley, half-and-half and breadcrumbs.
+Season thoroughly with salt and pepper, then add reserved bacon, parsley, half-and-half, and breadcrumbs.
 Stir to combine.

 Lightly coat the bottom of a large casserole dish with cooking spray.
 Add cabbage mixture and press firmly and evenly into pan.
 Top casserole with an even layer of grated cheese, then cover with a sheet of tin foil.

 Bake for 20 minutes, then remove foil and bake until casserole is bubbling and cheese has browned, about 20 minutes more.
-Remove from oven and let rest for 10 minutes.
+Remove from the oven and let rest for 10 minutes.

 - Serve and tuck in!